IlyaDobrynin/opti_models/README.md

 Parameters cheatsheet:

-- `model-name` (str) - Name of the backbone (required).
+- `model-name` (str, required) - Name of the model.
+- `model-type` (str, optional) - Type of the model.
+Default: `backbone`.
+Options:
+  - `backbone` - simply backbone classification model
+  - `classifier` - opti-models classification model
+  - `custom` - your own torchvision models.
-- `model-path` (str) - Path to the model.
-Default: `ImageNet` (optional)
+- `model-path` (str, optional) - Path to the model.
+Default: `ImageNet` - model with imagenet pretrain.
-- `batch-size` (int) - Batch size for converted model.
-Default: `1` (optional).
+- `batch-size` (int, optional) - Batch size for converted model.
+Default: `1`.
-- `size` (int int) - Image size.
-Default: `224 224` (optional).
+- `size` (int int, optional) - Image size.
+Default: `224 224`.
-- `num-classes` (int) - Num classes in the head for torchvision models.
-Default: `1000` (optional).
+- `num-classes` (int, optional) - Num classes in the head for backbone model.
+Default: `1000`.
-- `model-mode` (str) - `torchvision` for models from torchvision zoo, `custom` for your own torchvision models.
-Default: `torchvision` (optional).
-- `export-dir` (str) - Directory to export onnx converted files.
-Default: `data/onnx-export` (optional).
+- `export-dir` (str, optional) - Directory to export onnx converted files.
+Default: `data/onnx-export`.

-If you're converting your own model with custom `NUM_CLASSES`, opti_models simply changes the last FC layer of the network, so that the output dimention is equal to `NUM_CLASSES`, instead of 1000 in the ImageNet pretraining.
+If you're converting your own model with custom `num-classes`, opti_models simply changes the last FC layer of the network, so that the output dimention is equal to `num-classes`, instead of 1000 in the ImageNet pretraining.

 If you have a custom head (or the entire model) — check [ONNX Convertation with Python — Custom Model](#onnx-convertation-with-python--custom-model)

 By default, cvt_onnx.py will generate 2 outputs: regular .onnx file and a simplified version of it, obtained with ONNX simplifier.

 ### ONNX Convertation — Custom Model

 The script for convertation is `cvt_onxx.py`.
-In order to convert something entirely custom, you need to change just 1 line of script.
-In particular, 96th line:
+In order to convert something entirely custom, you need to use python api and provide `model` argument to the `make_onnx_convertation` function.
+Example:

 ````
-elif model_mode == 'custom':
-    # Implement your own Model Class
+from opti_models import make_onnx_convertation
-    model = None
+model = MyModel(**my_model_parameters)
+make_onnx_convertation(model=model, **other_parameters)
 ````
-Change this to `model = GetCustomModel()`, and you're good to go.
-Note that it's not guaranteed for custom models to successfully convert to ONNX or TRT, since some operations simply are not supported by either ONNX or TRT.
+**Important**: It's not guaranteed for custom models to successfully convert to ONNX or TRT, since some operations simply are not supported by either ONNX or TRT.

 ### TensorRT Convertation